 Flock by Nature: British and Italian woollens with a complimentary repair service and recyclable packaging.

-Jan ‘n June: Contemporary knitwear – jumpers, tops, and skirts – made from organic cotton.
+Jan ‘n June: Contemporary knitwear made from recycled wool and mohair.

 Oubas: British and Irish lambswool garments, spun at their Scottish mill and made in their Cumbrian studio.